snehshah74/ConversaAI/README.md

-# 🎙️ Voice AI Agents Platform
+# ConversaAI- Voice AI Agents Platform

-A production-ready platform for creating and managing AI-powered voice agents using Google Gemini and LangGraph.
+A production-ready platform for creating and managing AI-powered voice agents.
 Build intelligent conversational agents for customer support, sales, appointments, and more.

-## 🏗️ Architecture

 ## 🚀 Quick Start